 Enter the average value of current liabilities attributable to each subsidiary.
-The average value is computed on a quarterly, monthly, weekly or daily basis.
+Compute the average value on a quarterly, monthly, weekly, or daily basis.
 Use the same basis of averaging current liabilities used to average subsidiary capital in column C.

 Column F